Photo of Nate looking too strong for "Dracula" (13b) stolen totally without permission from Julie Hwang.

 If there's one thing that stands out to me about Nate's climbing, it's his attention to his movement.
 Whether he is warming up, trying at his limit, or playing around on silly eliminates for fun, he'll always be smooth and mindful of the efficacy of every movement.

 I don't need to give you all the details... find out some for yourself.
-His Vimeo channel is packed full of no frills, quality bouldering, and you can listen to him wax poetic about movement practice with Neely on his Trainingbeta Episode.
+His Vimeo channel is packed full of no frills, quality bouldering, and you can listen to him wax poetic about movement practice with Neely on his TrainingBeta Podcast episode.
 He's a quiet, but driven, 5.14 and V11 climber, and isn't a slouch in the kitchen either.